sauradeep93/molsim_workflow/README.md

 Please make sure that all the respective programs are installed in your system.

-If you find our work useful, kindly cite us.
+If you find our work useful, please cite us.

 Publications that have used this workflow:
 1. https://pubs.acs.org/doi/10.1021/acsami.1c16220